RedisGrafana/redis-pop-up-store/README.md

 gb.register(prefix='queue:orders', batch=3, trimStream=True)
 ```

-- Grafana query streams and Time-Series keys every 5 seconds to display samples using Grafana Redis Datasource.
+- Grafana query streams and Time-Series keys every 5 seconds to display samples using Grafana plugins.

 ## What is displayed on Grafana dashboard